Redevelopment: AOB Parking Lot

 What alternative parking is being considered for individuals utilizing the Activity Center and surrounding businesses?

-Is there a parking plan being considered for vendors and attendees during the Famers Market, Concerts in the Park events, Meeker Days, and other large events in downtown, during which time parking is already at capacity?
+Is there a parking plan being considered for vendors and attendees during special events, such as the Farmers Market, during which parking is at capacity?